-As a result of the Smoking, Health and Social Care (Scotland) Act 2005, Calvay Housing Association imposes a total ban of smoking in all its premises in any common or work areas, including vehicles owned, leased or hired by the organisation.
+As a result of the Smoking, Health and Social Care (Scotland) Act 2005, Calvay HA imposes a total ban of smoking in all its premises in any common or work areas, including vehicles owned, leased or hired by the organisation.
 Private cars used to transport colleagues, clients or visitors in relation to business are also covered by this policy.
-Anyone who wishes to smoke must do so in any place that is not covered by the smoking ban.
+Anyone who wishes to smoke must do so in the designated outdoor smoking area stipulated by Calvay HA, or in any place that is not covered by the smoking ban.